 The Volcanic Advantage

 Indonesia's coffee-growing regions sit on the Pacific Ring of Fire, where volcanic activity has created exceptionally fertile soil rich in minerals and nutrients.
-This unique terroir imparts distinctive characteristics to Indonesian coffee—earthy undertones, full body, and complex flavor profiles that coffee connoisseurs prize.
+This unique terroir imparts distinctive characteristics to Indonesian coffee — earthy undertones, full body, and complex flavour profiles that coffee connoisseurs prize worldwide.

 Regional Excellence: Sumatra, Java, and Sulawesi

-Indonesia's coffee regions each offer distinct flavor profiles:
+Indonesia's coffee regions each offer distinct flavour profiles:

-• Sumatra (Mandheling): Known for full body, earthy notes, and low acidity.
-The wet-hulling process used in Sumatra creates the region's characteristic flavor profile.
+- Sumatra (Mandheling): Known for full body, earthy notes, and low acidity.
+The wet-hulling process used in Sumatra creates the region's characteristic flavour profile.

 Traditional Harvesting and Processing